July 19, 2019

 An alpha-1 antitrypsin deficiency may eventually cause liver disease or lung disease.

 Alpha-1 antitrypsin deficiency is typically diagnosed by a doctor that will check for signs your lungs aren’t working correctly and ask about other common symptoms of the disease.
-A blood test that checks for mutations in the SERPINA1 gene and levels of protein in the bloodstream is needed to confirm Alpha-1 diagnoses.
+A blood test that checks for mutations in the SERPINA1 gene and levels of protein in the bloodstream is needed to confirm an AAT deficiency diagnosis.

 There is no cure for alpha-1 antitrypsin deficiency, but the disease can be managed via augmentation therapy (or “replacement therapy”).
 In augmentation therapy, plasma from healthy donors is used to increase levels of alpha-1 in the blood and lungs of those who have the condition.
 Plasma protein is administered through intravenous infusion on a weekly basis.

 The goal of augmentation therapy is to slow or stop damage to affected organs.
 The therapy cannot reverse damage already incurred, but it can improve quality of life.
 Alphas have to undergo these treatments throughout the rest of their life.